Sanket09-star/Personal_Bot/README.md

 # Personal_Bot
 Personal Bot: Streamlit API + BART API Integration.
 Python-powered, user-friendly interface using Streamlit.
 Harness the power of BART API for advanced conversational capabilities.
-Customize and explore the possibilities
+Customize and explore the possibilities.

 How to generate the required token :
 For token :
 Go to the google bard